 A fulfilling, rewarding career

 When it comes to job satisfaction, we get it right – on a daily basis we see transformations all around us, when people leave addiction behind and regain strength and hope for the future; when family relationships are repaired; when our patients leave us and say thank you.
-Working at Castle Craig you will not only be playing your part in saving somebody’s life, you will be appreciated and valued while you do it.
+Working at Castle Craig you will not only be playing your part in saving somebody’s life but you will also be appreciated and valued while you do it.
 It doesn’t get much more rewarding than this!

 Delivering compassionate care and achieving the best outcomes for people suffering from addictions to alcohol and drugs and mental health conditions, is at the heart of everything we do.
 All of us at Castle Craig are committed to this purpose.
 Our staff are friendly, approachable and respectful to each other and to our patients at all times.
-Each one of our patients has a story, some of them amazing, some heartbreaking, and there’s always a chance to connect and get to meet new people.
+Each one of our patients has a story, some of the amazing, some heartbreaking, and there’s always a chance to connect and get to meet new people.

 A unique working environment

 Our work environment is unique.
-An 18th century estate in the hills of the Scottish Borders, and within commuting distance from Edinburgh and Glasgow, staff have time to wander the woodland estate in their lunch break, visit the gym after work and watch the alpacas on their daily walk.
+An 18th-century estate in the hills of the Scottish Borders, and within commuting distance from Edinburgh and Glasgow, staff have time to wander the woodland estate in their lunch break, visit the gym after work and watch the alpacas on their daily walk.
 Our campus is spread out so a peaceful walk is often needed to attend meetings between departments.

 An employer to be proud of

-You will be working at a hospital that was recently rated ‘Exceptional’ by Health Improvement Scotland, and has been described in the Scottish Parliament and on BBC News as “world-renowned”.
+You will be working at a hospital that was recently rated ‘Exceptional’ by Health Improvement Scotland and has been described in the Scottish Parliament and on BBC News as “world-renowned”.
 We are committed to exemplary standards of clinical governance and quality improvement and Castle Craig is highly regarded by medical referrers across the UK and internationally.

 We are always looking to connect with people who align closely with our values and who demonstrate passion and leadership qualities.
 If you think that’s you and you are interested in a career with Castle Craig then please contact us today.